 Got any questions for us?
 Read our helpful Frequently Asked Questions below.
 Whether it's about sessions or technical issues we'll try to help as much as possible.
 Alternatively, if you can't find an answer to your question below, you can email us at firstname.lastname@example.org and the team will be happy to answer any queries you have.

-You will not need to sign up in advance for most sessions.
+You will not need to sign up in advance for sessions.
 Click on the session you would like to attend on the programme, then click the button below the session description and you will be taken to a forum where the direct link for the session will be posted.
 You will need to login with your OU login details to get into the forum.
 Please note the links to attend the sessions will be added just before Freshers begins.
 You may need to install the relevant programme (e.g. Adobe Connect, Microsoft Teams) to be able to attend the session – we've included some support pages below if you have any issues with accessing the sessions.
 We recommend downloading the Microsoft Teams app to attend sessions in order to ensure you have access to all features.
 Please note: you do not need an OU login for Microsoft Teams, as you do for Adobe Connect.
 You can attend Microsoft Teams sessions on a browser or the app without an account – just join as a guest.
+Check this out

 Each session is unique, and you will find a brief description of each session on the programme.
 Some sessions will be more informal social events, and other sessions will include presentations to share relevant information.
 You can attend as few or as many sessions you like, and you can drop-in and out from sessions – do not worry if you arrive late or need to leave early.
 You can choose how you’d like to take part, you do not need to have your camera/microphone on if you do not want to.